iterative/dvc.org/static/docs/commands-reference/add.md

   	git add pics.dvc
 ```

-There are no DVC files generated within this directory structure, but the images
+There are no DVC-files generated within this directory structure, but the images
 are all added to the DVC cache.
 DVC prints a message to that effect, saying that
 `md5` values are computed for each directory.
 A DVC-file is generated for the
 top-level directory, and it contains this: